 Now is also a good time to look at how you can improve your designs overall.
 If you examine what matters to consumers now, you’ll be ready to meet their needs when they come to you in the springtime.

 Two of the major concerns are sustainability and maintenance.
 Extensive drought in several parts of the country has made consumers more aware of the importance of water conservation.
 Some are also placing a value on companies that use cleaner energy.
-In a survey conducted by Husqvarna, 65 percent of consumers polled said they would choose a landscaper who used eco-friendly equipment over one who doesn’t.
+This is a good time to consider whether you can incorporate any eco-friendly initiatives into your business.
+It makes sense to start small.

 As for maintenance, most of your clients will be eager to use plant material that is lauded as low-maintenance.
 This is part of the reason why natives have become so popular in the past few years.
 While natives may not be as fussy as some plants, they come with their own set of needs and issues, so make sure clients have the full story of their plant choices.

 Speaking of plants, this is also the time to begin preordering plants and talking to growers about what you want and need this year.
 Reach out to your growers about plants that you'll want for the spring and summer.
 Planning ahead is always a key to success.